22 February 2012

 • Maintaining good nutrition, warm temperatures and low humidity in the growing area.

 • Planning to include disease prevention measures.
-For up to date advice ask your fungicide supplier or be aware of the current ADAS and HDC recommendations.
+For up to date advice ask your fungicide supplier or be visit the ADAS and AHDB websites for the latest recommendations.